Chromosome: In eukaryotes

-The number of chromosomes in eukaryotes is highly variable (see table).
-In fact, chromosomes can fuse or break and thus evolve into novel karyotypes.
+The number of chromosomes in eukaryotes is highly variable.
+It is possible for chromosomes to fuse or break and thus evolve into novel karyotypes.
 Chromosomes can also be fused artificially.
-For example, the 16 chromosomes of yeast have been fused into one giant chromosome and the cells were still viable with only somewhat reduced growth rates.
+For example, when the 16 chromosomes of yeast were fused into one giant chromosome, it was found that the cells were still viable with only somewhat reduced growth rates.

-The tables below give the total number of chromosomes (including sex chromosomes) in a cell nucleus.
-For example, most eukaryotes are diploid, like humans who have 22 different types of autosomes, each present as two homologous pairs, and two sex chromosomes.
-This gives 46 chromosomes in total.
-Other organisms have more than two copies of their chromosome types, such as bread wheat, which is hexaploid and has six copies of seven different chromosome types – 42 chromosomes in total.
+The tables below give the total number of chromosomes (including sex chromosomes) in a cell nucleus for various eukaryotes.
+Most are diploid, such as humans who have 22 different types of autosomes—each present as two homologous pairs—and two sex chromosomes, giving 46 chromosomes in total.
+Some other organisms have more than two copies of their chromosome types, for example bread wheat which is hexaploid, having six copies of seven different chromosome types for a total of 42 chromosomes.

-Normal members of a particular eukaryotic species all have the same number of nuclear chromosomes (see the table).
+Normal members of a particular eukaryotic species all have the same number of nuclear chromosomes.
 Other eukaryotic chromosomes, i.e., mitochondrial and plasmid-like small chromosomes, are much more variable in number, and there may be thousands of copies per cell.

 Asexually reproducing species have one set of chromosomes that are the same in all body cells.
 However, asexual species can be either haploid or diploid.

-Sexually reproducing species have somatic cells (body cells), which are diploid [2n] having two sets of chromosomes (23 pairs in humans), one set from the mother and one from the father.
-Gametes, reproductive cells, are haploid [n]: They have one set of chromosomes.
-Gametes are produced by meiosis of a diploid germ line cell.
-During meiosis, the matching chromosomes of father and mother can exchange small parts of themselves (crossover), and thus create new chromosomes that are not inherited solely from either parent.
-When a male and a female gamete merge (fertilization), a new diploid organism is formed.
+Sexually reproducing species have somatic cells (body cells) that are diploid [2n], having two sets of chromosomes (23 pairs in humans), one set from the mother and one from the father.
+Gametes (reproductive cells) are haploid [n], having one set of chromosomes.
+Gametes are produced by meiosis of a diploid germline cell, during which the matching chromosomes of father and mother can exchange small parts of themselves (crossover) and thus create new chromosomes that are not inherited solely from either parent.
+When a male and a female gamete merge during fertilization, a new diploid organism is formed.

-Some animal and plant species are polyploid [Xn]: They have more than two sets of homologous chromosomes.
-Plants important in agriculture such as tobacco or wheat are often polyploid, compared to their ancestral species.
+Some animal and plant species are polyploid [Xn], having more than two sets of homologous chromosomes.
+Important crops such as tobacco or wheat are often polyploid, compared to their ancestral species.
 Wheat has a haploid number of seven chromosomes, still seen in some cultivars as well as the wild progenitors.
-The more-common pasta and bread wheat types are polyploid, having 28 (tetraploid) and 42 (hexaploid) chromosomes, compared to the 14 (diploid) chromosomes in the wild wheat.
+The more common types of pasta and bread wheat are polyploid, having 28 (tetraploid) and 42 (hexaploid) chromosomes, compared to the 14 (diploid) chromosomes in wild wheat.

 In prokaryotes

 Prokaryote species generally have one copy of each major chromosome, but most cells can easily survive with multiple copies.
-For example, Buchnera, a symbiont of aphids has multiple copies of its chromosome, ranging from 10–400 copies per cell.
+For example, Buchnera, a symbiont of aphids, has multiple copies of its chromosome, ranging from 10 to 400 copies per cell.
 However, in some large bacteria, such as Epulopiscium fishelsoni up to 100,000 copies of the chromosome can be present.
 Plasmids and plasmid-like small chromosomes are, as in eukaryotes, highly variable in copy number.
 The number of plasmids in the cell is almost entirely determined by the rate of division of the plasmid – fast division causes high copy number.